UniMath/agda-unimath/src/foundation/regensburg-extension-fundamental-theorem-of-identity-types.lagda.md

 2. For every `x : A` the type `Σ A (B x)` is `𝒫`-separated.

-This unbased extension of the fundamental theorem was not stated or proved at the Regensburg summer school, but later contributed by [Fredrik Bakke](https://www.ntnu.edu/employees/fredrik.bakke) in January 2025.
+This unbased extension of the fundamental theorem was not stated or proved at the Regensburg summer school, but was later contributed by [Fredrik Bakke](https://www.ntnu.edu/employees/fredrik.bakke) in January 2025.

 ```agda